robcarver17/skipperman/docs/volunteer_rota_help.md

 ### Skills filtering

 Check the skills boxes to only include volunteers with a given skill (not their self declared skills from preferred duties - whatever is stored in Skipperman), or combination of skills.
 Click on apply filters once you have chosen the skillset you want to see, and then clear filters when you want to see all volunteers.
 This is very useful when deciding who your instructors and PB2 drivers are.
+Skill filters are 'or', so if you click say PB2 and DI you will see people with a DI *or* a PB2 skill.

 ### Availabilty / Allocation filtering